 Many popular passenger and cargo airlines, including Lufthansa, Korean Air, British Air, etc., have a sizable amount of 747-8 in their fleet.

 NASA’s B377SGT Super Guppy at Edwards Air Force Base, California. | Image Courtesy: NASA

 Number Built: 5

-Aero Spacelines, now defunct, was known for manufacturing unique airplanes with inflated fuselage which were suitable for transporting over-sized cargo.
-One of its creations, the Super Guppy is a true monster and is still in active operation.
+Aero Spacelines, now defunct, was known for manufacturing unique airplanes with the inflated fuselage, which were suitable for transporting over-sized cargo.
+One of its creations, the Super Guppy, is a true monster and is still in active operation.